OU multiple response

-Maintained by Tim Hunt, Phil Butcher, Mahmoud Kassaei
+Maintained by Tim Hunt, Mahmoud Kassaei, Anupama Sarjoshi

 The main difference from the standard Moodle multiple choice question type is in the way that grading works.
 When creating the question, the teacher just indicates which choices are correct.
 If there are n correct choices, then the student scores 1/n for each correct choice.
 If they select too many choices, then incorrect choices outweigh correct ones.